WuWa. Wuthering Waves Combat Guide. Basics. Advanced Techniques. Character Roles. Boss Guides.

 Basic Attack – Pressing the Left Mouse Button will do a simple attack which can be pressed multiple times in a row to create a chain of attacks.
 Usually the final attack in the chain will have more of an effect than the previous attacks.

-Dodge Counter – After successfully dodging an enemy attack, you can press Left Mouse Button to perform a Dodge Counter which is a quick attack that will generally do more damage than a Basic or Heavy attack, so make sure to use this whenever possible.
+Dodge Counter – Immediately after successfully dodging an enemy attack, you can press Left Mouse Button to perform a Dodge Counter which is a quick attack that will generally do more damage than a Basic or Heavy attack.
+Some characters have evade frames on their Dodge Counter as well, so it is always best to use this after a successful dodge.

 Skill Bar